Estimated reading time: 11 minutes

 How to make vape juice from household items

 Here are the steps you’ll need to follow to make your own vape juice using only items in your home.
-I’ve left out nicotine and propylene glycol for reasons already mentioned, though you can add these items if you do happen to have them at home anyway.
+I’ve left out nicotine liquid and propylene glycol for reasons already mentioned, though you can add these items if you do happen to have them at home anyway.

 Here’s how to make your own vape juice using only household items